NabilMostafa/Deno-Chat/README.md

 ## Deno Chat Application
-### 'to run the application on development on use'
+### 'to run the Deno application on development use'
-Use 'deno run --allow-net --allow-read server.ts'
+'deno run --allow-net --allow-read server.ts'
-Run the app in the development mode.<br />
+## Preact is used in front-end:
+Use the command 'npx serve .'
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

 ## Refer to document on Deno for installation and more info:
 https://deno.land/